-41.3.2.1 polish the ball on his clothing provided that no artificial substance is used and that such polishing wastes no time.
+41.3.2.1 polish the ball on his/her clothing provided that no artificial substance is used, that the only natural substance used is sweat, and that such polishing wastes no time. (no saliva allowed on the ball)

 41.3.2.2 remove mud from the ball under the supervision of an umpire.